-The remaining AB 602 funds will be distributed to districts based upon their P-2 ADA.
-At year-end, the ADA will be adjusted and aligned to the greater of the 2 prior years or current year certified P-2 ADA.
-In the event of a declared emergency or approved J-13 waiver, the revised P-2 ADA will be used.
+The remaining AB 602 funds will be distributed to districts based upon their AB602 P-2 Funded ADA.
+At year-end, the ADA will be adjusted and aligned to current year certified AB602 P-2 Funded ADA.
+In the event of a declared emergency or approved J-13 waiver, the revised P-2 Funded ADA will be used.